The secret is out — Nicaragua really is the hidden gem of Central America.

 Head to the opposite side of Nicaragua to find even more vacation worthy beaches.
 The entire coast line is full of sleepy, surfer filled beaches where you can get sunbathe without the crowds.

 There's tons of options, but we pulled out a few of our favorites Pacific side beaches on this post.
 You'll find a whole string of recommended beaches that all have that same, sleepy, surfer vibe.
 This side of the island is known for stronger ocean currents, meaning it's a hot spot for surfers.

 However, many of these beaches have swells that are better suited for beginners, or have other perks, like huge rock pools that make for some captivating tide pools.
 In any case, that list of the best beaches along the Pacific is a good starting point for anyone wanting to beach hop on this side of the country.

 If that long list is a bit too intimidating, we're here to help — these are some of the favorites our volunteers like to visit on the weekend:

 San Juan del Sur is the most famous (and also most traveled to), sitting close to the Costa Rican border.
 Here you'll get loads of excursions and activities like riding horses along the beach and hiking to the Christ Statue.
 Plus you can even release baby sea turtles!

-If you're looking for something a bit more off the beaten path, head north along the coast.
+If you're looking for something a bit more off the beaten path, head north along the coast, to a stretch of sand near the popular city of Leon.
 You might want to check out this beach side hostel we found, you can do all the things we love (like horseback riding, surfing, and supporting a turtle conservation) but it's got more of that adventurous, off the grid, backpacker's vibe that we love so much from Nicaragua.